Skip to content

 Even when frozen, you can:

-Duplicate the Run List to create a new editable version.
+• Duplicate the Run List to create a new, editable version for further development or updates.

-Note: You cannot modify the original frozen Run List.
-Any changes must be made on a copy.
+Note: You cannot “unfreeze” or revert a Run List to an editable state.
+Any changes must be made on a duplicated copy.
+This is a one-way, compliance-driven action.

 You can import and export Run Lists (or folders of Run Lists) as ZIP files.
 This supports migration, backup, and sharing across environments.